 Even Lewis Carroll, who wrote the classic novel Alice’s Adventures in Wonderland, could not have thought that this story would have a hidden insight for designers.
-In the movie ‘Alice in wonderland’, she dodges her engagement party after spotting an unusual rabbit in the garden.
+In the movie ‘Alice in Wonderland’, she dodges her engagement party after spotting an unusual rabbit in the garden.
 She drops down a big hole in the tree trunk, only to arrive at a room which is the entrance to the wonderland.

-The shrinking and growing for different purposes has no impact on her, but it did help her in achieving her cause.
+The shrinking and growing for different purposes have no impact on her, but it did help her in achieving her cause.
 The same goes for building web/mobile products.
 It’s the same thing as building a responsive application.
-You got to aim for the pixel perfect design, so that changing sizes is never a problem.
+You got to aim for the pixel perfect design so that changing sizes is never a problem.
 Images, fonts, icons, colors- everything should blend with user’s choice of device & resolution- mobile, desktop or tablet.